-I explained recovery exercises and how they could improve your health and fitness for long-term success.
-You already know the importance of recovery workouts if you have read similar articles.
 The article goes one step further, explaining how recovery exercises can be designed and integrated into your training plan.
 Everyone uses recovery exercises differently.

-They depend on the person, their fitness level, genetics and how much you demand of your body.
+They depend on the person, their fitness level, genetics, and how much you demand from your body.
 You can choose https://feelrecovery.com/gb/compression-sleeves/ depending on your situation.

 By replacing an exercise with one designed to recover, you will reduce the amount of exercise (the total work done) and thereby lower your overall exercise difficulty.